 Who hasn’t wondered what God’s will is for their life?
 Do I do this or do I do that?
 Thankfully, however, following God’s will is not as complicated as it may seem.

-To be specific, practical ways you can “love God, love others” can be found in Thessalonians, just BE CAREFUL not to turn these verses into a checklist.
+To go even further, practical ways you can “love God, love others” can be found in Thessalonians, just BE CAREFUL not to turn these verses into a checklist.
 That would be legalism.

 Another way of looking at God’s will can be found in James.